AllenCell/serotiny/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Also verify that there isn't already a pending issue or PR that addresses your intended or proposed change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Getting started